Review and road test of the Fiat 500C

 Cost of Ownership

 The 500C can't offer the most affordable route to open-topped motoring in your citycar, but it's still a package than many buyers in ths segment will find hard to resist.
-The latest changes haven't really changed this car's essential appeal, but the extra customisable options will be welcome and the styling updates give the car a slightly fresher look, inside and out.
+The latest changes haven't really changed this car's essential appeal, but the extra efficiency of the mild hybrid engine is welcome - its emissions are hugely better.

 Here's a carefree car that's free, sunny and open in its outlook - and very difficult to dislike, with a sheer joie de vivre that's central to its charming appeal, turning even the most mundane of commutes into something far more attractive: a journey to be savoured, rather than endured.